The market

 Innovation

-Accenture's adline, "One Billion in Savings for Unilever – Delivered," symbolizes the crisis facing the world and the standard solution offered: cut costs at all costs.
+Accenture's adline, "One billion in savings for Unilever – Delivered," symbolizes the crisis facing the world and the standard solution offered: cut costs at all costs.
 After more than three decades of cost-cutting and labor-saving strategies, built on the notion of core business and its core competency philosophy, consulting firms represent one of the main forces keeping businesses in general, and large multinationals in particular, in this growth-driven straitjacket where cash flow is king and MBAs reign supreme.
-The consulting industry embodies the business model that measures success by financial results and market share, deploying strategies to achieve economies of scale through outsourcing, supply chain management, distribution centers, mergers and acquisitions, to enable companies to compete in a global economy.
+The consulting industry embodies the business model that measures success by financial results and market share, deploying strategies to achieve economies of scale through outsourcing, supply chain management, distribution centers, and mergers and acquisitions to enable companies to compete in a global economy.
 This business model was arguably the best after World War II, allowing companies to rebuild devastated communities.
 Today, this model is incapable of ensuring competitiveness and certainly fails to empower management and employees to meet key challenges such as strengthening our capacity to meet basic needs with what we have and combating chronic youth unemployment by creating value.
 I have never taken a job, and thanks to the time and commitment of dozens of mentors, an economic model has emerged in my mind that enables local growth in purchasing power and quality of life by deploying the multiplier effects created by the innovation clusters described in The Blue Economy.
 As an economist by training, with an MBA from INSEAD and an entrepreneurial background, I know that traditional business school education and management experience do not prepare us for the challenges we face.
 I know that the typical consulting services offered today are not, and cannot be, guiding companies toward social and sustainable business models.
 If they don't, who will?
 We need a new economic model that generates a multiplier effect in the local economy by reducing capital outflows and creating multiple benefits, including financial ones, so that the increase in cash flows is offset by the production of local goods capable of competing in the global market, not because they are the cheapest, but because these goods generate multiple revenue streams that make them insensitive to global fluctuations.
-Since blue economy production relies primarily on available local resources, this "blue growth" does not deplete limited raw materials and energy.
+Since blue economy production relies primarily on available local resources, this “blue growth” does not deplete limited raw materials and energy.
 On the contrary, it has the capacity to restore and strengthen both the economy and the ecosystem while creating jobs and developing social capital.
-This "blue growth" allows goods to be cheap and essentials (the common good) to be free.
+This “blue growth” allows goods to be affordable and essentials (the common good) to be freely available.

 The first cash flow